jockerwow/SingletonPattern/README.md

 - Result: This results in improved performance (as initialization processes/footprint are not repeated with each initialization)

 - The Project contains Two branches:
-      1- Before: With legacy code
-      2- master: with the pattern applied.
+      1- legacy: With legacy code to show the code without implementing the pattern 2- master: with the pattern applied.